 The main players are dead; we can't ask them and perhaps they wouldn't tell, but there are certain pointers that lead me to personally believe that Eleanor and her uncle did not have an incestuous fling during her stay in Antioch.
 That's not to say that there wasn't an 'incident' while she was there.
 Something patently did happen to knot the underwear of the chroniclers, but I would hazard one of three things.

-1. What they thought they saw and what really happened are two different matters - and you will just have to wait for the novel to read my version!
+1. What they thought they saw and what really happened are two different matters.

-2. They are referencing a different scandal to the one everyone has assumed involves Eleanor and her uncle.
+2. They are referencing a different scandal to the one everyone has assumed involves Eleanor and her uncle - and you will just have to read the novel to obtain my version!